 Here’s a little something deliciously arcane for those who long for the “simplicity” of life before computers.
 Listed in the Astronomical Glossary of The Old Farmer’s Almanac is the word Epact, expressed as a number from 1 to 30.
 What is epact?
 It all goes back to the early days of calculating Easter.

 By multiplying these two cycles together (19 x 28), a grand cycle of 532 years was derived, from which it was simple to construct a perpetual almanac that would readily give the date of Easter for any year within it.
 At the end of the 532 years, the same sequence starts all over again.
 Problem solved — or so they thought.

 Alas, they overlooked the fact that the 19-year lunar cycle falls short by one hour and 29 minutes of being 19 full years.
 This amounts to one whole day every 308 years.
 One obvious answer would have been to revise the perpetual almanac every 308 years (and pray for the invention of the computer).
 But the Middle Ages, suspicious of any intervention in these matters, took no corrective action, and by 1570 the perpetual almanac was already four days in arrears.

-At this point it would have been easy to revise the perpetual almanac for Easter dates, but one member of the commission, a scholar named Christopher Clavius, conceived the idea of scrapping the perpetual almanac and substituting a new mode of calculation he called the epact.
+At this point it would have been easy to revise the perpetual almanac for Easter dates, but one member of the commission, a scholar named Christopher Clavius, conceived the idea of scrapping the perpetual almanac—and substituting a new mode of calculation he called the epact.